 The police must tell you why you’ve been arrested and if they haven’t told you why you’ve been arrested, it is a good idea to ask.

 A police officer can use as much force as they need to arrest you or stop you escaping, but no more.
 This means that if you cooperate the police can’t use force, but the more you resist arrest the more force police can use.
 If you think you’re not being treated fairly, it’s best to cooperate and then you can make a complaint about it afterwards.
 For more information about making a complaint to police, please see our page on complaints to police.

 If you are under 25 and have questions about police powers, you can get help here.

-If you are indigenous, then it’s important you let the police know this.
-The police have certain guidelines they should follow if they have dealing with an indigenous person.
-This includes having to tell the Victorian Aboriginal Legal Service (VALS) and an Aboriginal Community Justice Panel (ABJP) if they have arrested you.
+If you are Indigenous, then it’s important you let the police know this.
+The police have certain guidelines they should follow if they have dealing with an Indigenous person.
+This includes having to tell the Victorian Aboriginal Legal Service (VALS) and an Aboriginal Community Justice Panel (ACJP) if they have arrested you.